triniwiz/nativescript-stripe/demo/README.md

 This  NativeScript app demos both [Standard and custom UI](https://stripe.com/docs/mobile/ios#standard-custom-components) Stripe components.
 Current forms of supported card input are Apple Pay (iOS only) and manual number entry.

-**Note**: nativescript-stripe plugin currently is using the v13.2 Stripe SDK.
-Current Stripe SDK version is 15.0 is [in the works](https://github.com/triniwiz/nativescript-stripe/issues/51).
+**Note**: nativescript-stripe plugin currently is using the Stripe SDK v15 on iOS and 8.7 on Android.
+Current Stripe SDKs are iOS: v19.3 / Android: v15.1, the plugin will be updated soon to adopt these new versions with their features.

 ## Setup